aczi0/ReadingVesper/content/posts/toolbox.md

 * [Zotero ](https://www.zotero.org/ "Zotero")- "Zotero is a free and open-source reference management software to manage bibliographic data and related research materials, such as PDF files."
 * [Overleaf](https://www.overleaf.com/ "Overleaf") - "Overleaf is a collaborative cloud-based LaTeX editor used for writing, editing and publishing scientific documents."

+### **Industrial Engineering**

+From Wikipedia: "Industrial engineering is an engineering profession that is concerned with the optimization of complex [processes](https://en.wikipedia.org/wiki/Process_(engineering) "Process (engineering)"), [systems](https://en.wikipedia.org/wiki/System "System"), or [organizations](https://en.wikipedia.org/wiki/Organizations "Organizations") by developing, improving and implementing integrated systems of people, money, knowledge, information and equipment."

+The field uses a collection of tools and methods to develop these optimization strategies, and lean manufacturing is at the forefront of our profession.
+Throughout the years, lean thinking was applied to the service industry, liberating a multitude of hidden efficiencies and productivity throughout most if not all industries: healthcare, airlines, auctions houses, sporting events, marketing and advertisement, workforce management etc...

+Here is a collection of methods for process improvement that I've used throughout the years to enable such benefits:

+**Lean Thinking**

+Toyota was one of the first company to fully integrate the "lean approach" to their operations and it can be summarized as follows.
+(It is important to know that this was written with a manufacturing context in mind, but is fully transferable to the service industry):

+1. All work shall be highly specified as to content, sequence, timing, and outcome.
+2. Every customer-supplier connection must be direct, and there must be an unambiguous yes or no way to send requests and receive responses.
+3. The pathway for every product and service must be simple and direct.
+4. Any improvement must be made in accordance with the [scientific method](https://en.wikipedia.org/wiki/Scientific_method "Scientific method"), under the guidance of a teacher, at the lowest possible level in the organization.

+The key principles of the lean process can be described as:

+1. The Value Stream: Identify the [value stream](https://en.wikipedia.org/wiki/Value-stream_mapping "Value-stream mapping") for each product providing that value and challenge all of the wasted steps (generally nine out of ten) currently necessary to provide it
+2. Flow: Make the product flow continuously through the remaining value-added steps
+3. Pull: Introduce pull between all steps where continuous flow is possible
+4. Perfection: Manage toward perfection so that the number of steps and the amount of time and information needed to serve the customer continually falls

+Some popular methods that are applicable to the manufacturing and service industry would be:

+* One piece flow
+* The 8 MUDAs
+* Kaizen
+* VSM
+* Setup reduction
+* Push vs Pull

+Some simple tools that can be used to visualize processes and interactions among people, systems and information

+* Visio
+* VSM

 ### **Website Management**